lorenzo-bardone/NSPDE-ANA22/Lecture notes/README.md

-Here you find all notes from the lectures
+Here you find all notes written during the lectures.

+For typed notes of some of the material, please ask me the link (it is the same of the one used for the video recordings).